DavidMertz/RegEx_Puzzles/book.md

 # Pitfalls and Sand in the Gears

-As compact and expressive as regular expressions can be, there are times when they simply go disasterously wrong.
-Be careful to avoid, or at least to understand and identify, where such difficulties arise.
+As compact and expressive as regular expressions can be, there are times when they simply go disastrously wrong.
+Be careful to avoid pitfalls, and at least to understand and identify where such difficulties arise.

 \newpage